supervisely/developer-portal/app-development/neural-network-integration/inference/customize-inference.md

 In most cases this property is automatically generated within the SDK, so you don't have to worry about it.
 But for multitasking applications it's important to check if `model_meta` is built correctly for the chosen task/model.

-Let's look closely at how to correctly define `model_meta` in your custom model.
+Let's look closely at how to correctly define `model_meta` for your custom model.
 The type of `model_meta` is `ProjectMeta` and it contains information about class names, shapes and colors (autogenerate feature).
 This property will be constructed automatically only once the first time it is called.

 ```python